Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 It could be.
-There may be a valid reason for not having registered the substance yet – for example, if the substance is a phase-in substance and suppliers are manufacturing/importing it at less than 100 tonnes/year, the registration deadline is not until 2018.
+There may be a valid reason for not having registered the substance yet – for example, the tonnage is below one tonne per year.

 However, if you suspect that your supplier should have registered the substance already, we recommend that you contact them immediately to check.
-Make sure that substances critical to your business will be registered by the 31 May 2018 deadline and that your uses will be covered.
+Make sure that substances critical to your business are registered and that your uses are covered.
 See https://echa.europa.eu/regulations/reach/downstream-users/other-issues-affecting-downstream-users/registration-and-downstream-users.

 If a safety data sheet (SDS) is required for your substance, you will continue to receive it.
 However, when the SDS is updated after registration, you will see the registration number under section 1.1.
 You should also notice a change in that the updated SDS may contain one or more exposure scenarios as annexes, if your supplier has registered the substance for 10 tonnes/year or more.
 These exposure scenarios outline the conditions of safe use of the substance for specific uses.

 You need to identify which exposure scenario(s) apply to your use(s) and check whether your conditions of use are in line with them.
 You will also need to take this information into account when communicating on safe use for the products that you place on the market.